supernovalex/datavis/README.md

 # Contents

 ### Week 1
->shiny_app/app.R
+>shiny_app/week1_app.R

-Setup file will be updated and changed as the course progresses.
-Week 3 will add functionality.
+The og file that wasn't finished in class in week 1.
+This file will be updated and changed as the course progresses.

 ### Week 2
 >2_crime_map_full_script.R

-Overalaying geolocation data with crime data using ggplot2.
+Overlaying geolocation data with crime data using ggplot2.

 ### Week 3
->tbc
+>shiny_app/app.R

+Adding functionality to the RShiny application.
+Notice that functions are defined in the server block, then called from the ui block (but the ui code is written first in class).